The stats.ComputeStats class

 {'ZnS': 0.17236275214525582}

-They can be as well if we pass several fragments, but only if they have the same number of samples and we promise that the list of samples is matching (data phased):
+They can be as well if we pass several fragments, but only if they have the same number of samples (it is implied that the list of samples is matching, that is that data are phased):

 >>> alnA = aln1.extract(0, 4500)